With a crowdfunding campaign, your number one goal is to raise money—that’s a no-brainer.

 - Use your advocates to bring in new donors.
 Brand awareness is important, which you can accomplish through mass messaging.
 But individual messaging by personally reaching out to people and engaging with your community members—that is what’s going to grow your network.
 Of course, it’s better if you’re not doing that alone.
 Enlist your team of advocates, volunteers, board members, staff members and other key supporters to reach out to their networks on your behalf.
 In short, let your loyal donors recruit new donors so you’re not the only one doing the heavy lifting.

-Dana Ostomel is the vice president of nonprofit industry development at Firespring, a company that provides essential software and beautiful websites for nonprofits.
+Dana Ostomel is the former vice president of nonprofit industry development at Firespring, a company that provides essential software and beautiful websites for nonprofits.
 Prior to her role at Firespring, Dana was the founder and CEO of Deposit a Gift, a crowdfunding platform popular with nonprofits that allows users to easily create an online fundraising campaign for any organizational or personal need.
-Firespring joined forces with Deposit a Gift in August 2016 with Dana residing as the company’s lead crowdfunding expert.
 Before launching her own business, Dana spent over a decade as a marketing and branding adviser, developing integrated marketing solutions for nationally-known brands such as Snapple, CENTURY 21, MasterCard and DIRECTV.
 Dana holds a Bachelor’s degree in Communications from UCLA.
 She is a leading authority and sought-after speaker on the topics of crowdfunding, online community stewardship and nonprofit marketing.